ioet/bpm-projects-api/README.md

 The use of an IDE is highly recommended, namely PyCharm.

+### Notes
+Have in consideration that the token will expire each minute.

 ## Built with
 - [Python version 3](https://www.python.org/download/releases/3.0/) as backend programming language
 - [Flask](http://flask.pocoo.org/) as backend framework